FlisherOfatale/DCS-SRS-DockerServer/README.md

 ## Usage

-### Pulling a Released Version using a binary compiled from the source
+### Pulling a version using a binary compiled from the latest source

 ```sh
 docker pull flisher/dcs-srs-server:latest
 ```

-### Pulling a Released Version using a binary compiled from the source
+### Pulling a Released version using a binary compiled from the source linked to that release

 ```sh
 docker pull flisher/dcs-srs-server:compiled-2.2.0.2
 ```

-### Pulling a Released Version using official binary
+### Pulling a Released version using the official binary

 ```sh
 docker pull flisher/dcs-srs-server:srs-2.2.0.2